top of page

 ANA reserves the right to take appropriate action in cases of non-compliance with the AEPG.
 Such actions may include, but are not limited to, issuing written warnings, or removing individuals from specific activities.
 In cases of gross misconduct, ANA may proceed with immediate removal from the ANA Register and the Network.

-ANA Global Events are open to all members.
+ANA Global Initiatives are open to all members.
 AEPG applies to all activities within this space.
 In addition:

-Participants should not record or publish any presentations made at ANA events without explicit written permission from the content owner.
+• Participants must request permission to record or publish any presentations made at ANA events from the content owner.
 If permission is granted by the owner, participants must adhere to appropriate norms of citation and attribution.

-ANA does not endorse products, services, or opinions expressed by event speakers or participants.
-Misrepresentation of this nature is a violation of professional behaviour.
+• ANA does not endorse any products, services, or opinions expressed by event speakers or participants.
+Any misrepresentation of affiliation or endorsement is considered a breach of professional conduct.

 VII.
 Full Members Continuous Professional Development